cehoffman/luaenv/README.md

 Use luaenv to pick a Lua version for your application and guarantee that your development environment matches production.
-It works exactly like [luaenv](https://github.com/sstephenson/luaenv) since it is luaenv but with lua names.
+It works exactly like [rbenv](https://github.com/sstephenson/rbenv) since it is rbenv but with lua names.

 **Powerful in development.** Specify your app's Lua version once,